 Legal action in Poland can be long, therefore formal proceedings should commence when all amicable collection opportunities have been exhausted.

 Whenever this is possible, alternative dispute resolution methods should be considered.
 As a matter of fact, the courts must give parties some incentives to use conciliation at all stages during legal proceedings, therefore avoiding negotiation would be a misuse of time.
-Legal dunning efforts conducted by collectors and lawyers often start with a letter recalling the debtor its obligation to pay the principal together with late payment interest (as contractually agreed or taking a legal rate as a reference).
+Legal dunning efforts conducted by collectors and lawyers often start with a letter recalling the debtor of its obligation to pay the principal together with late payment interest (as contractually agreed or taking a legal rate as a reference).
 In fact, in Poland it is often advisable to have a collection agency capable of conducting firm negotiations with the debtor, whether over the phone or at their premises.
-Often, involving Allianz Trade’ intermediaries would suffice to secure payment.
+Often, involving Allianz Trade’s intermediaries would suffice to secure payment.

 If an amicable settlement (instalment plan, full or partial payment) may be achieved, it is important to establish debt securities (mortgage, bill of exchange, registered pledge) and to have it authenticated by a notary as any violation of the agreement would then make it enforceable through fast-track proceedings.